2009 (September to December)

 When Starman Thom Kallor brings Superman of Earth-22 (!)—i.e. the Superman from Kingdom Come—to Earth-0, the Earth’s heroes, including the JSA and Batman, don’t quite know how to react.
 Batman, for example, preps his Kryptonite ring in the Batcave.
 However, when everyone realizes that Earth-22 Superman is here to be heroic, they calm down, although Batman and company still discuss the need to send him back to his own reality.
-Earth-22 Superman decides to stay on Earth-0, since he mistakenly believes his own Earth to be dead.
+However, Earth-22 Superman decides to stay on Earth-0 since he mistakenly believes his own Earth to be dead.
 (He will eventually return to Earth-22, but not before joining and adventuring with the JSA for some time).

 THE RESURRECTION OF RA’S AL GHUL

 Countdown 26 to 19 (a wide range, but this tale takes place here and now).
-Batman saves I-Ching (the man who originally trained Wonder Woman) from League of Assassins ninjas (one of which is being spiritually possessed by the Sensei) after the ninjas question I-Ching about the mystical Tibetan city of Nanda Parbat (where a magical fountain of youth exists).
-Meanwhile, Talia sends Silken Spider, Tiger Moth, and Dragon Fly (we haven’t seen Silken Spider and Dragon Fly since Bat-Year Two and Tiger Moth only briefly once since then!) to cause chaos in Gotham.
+Late December.
+Batman saves I-Ching (one of Wonder Woman’s original trainers during her rookie superhero years) from League of Assassins ninjas (one of which is being spiritually possessed by the Sensei) after the ninjas question I-Ching about the mystical Tibetan city of Nanda Parbat (where a magical fountain of youth exists).
+Meanwhile, Talia sends Silken Spider, Tiger Moth, and Dragon Fly—(we haven’t seen Silken Spider and Dragon Fly since Bat Year Two and Tiger Moth only once briefly since then!)—to cause chaos in Gotham.
 As Batman easily busts the ladies, they deliver a message: Ra’s Al Ghul is back from the dead!
 And Ra’s Al Ghul is back, albeit in the decaying radiation-poisoned body of one of his former henchmen, Sam Tang.
 (The Sensei wishes to challenge Ra’s for leadership of the League of Assassins and had poisoned Tang’s body so that it would be an unsuitable host vessel).
 Talia introduces Damian to his grandfather, but Ra’s isn’t a very sentimental guy.
 The mad villain tells Damian that he needs his young body as a host, to which Talia instructs Damian to run away.
 The little hellion severs bloody ninja limbs left and right as he fights his way through the League of Assassins, who are now loyal to their returning master instead of Talia.
 Escaping to Wayne Manor, Damian begs Alfred and Tim to protect him.
 Alfred acquiesces to Damian right away, but Tim starts fighting him until about a hundred ninjas show up at Wayne Manor.
 Meanwhile, Batman rescues Talia from ninjas in Asia and learns that Ra’s is heading toward Tibet and that Damian is in trouble in Gotham.
-Bruce calls Nightwing and tells him to help Damian, while he and Talia chase down Ra’s Al Ghul.
+Bruce calls Nightwing and tells him to help Damian while he and Talia chase down Ra’s Al Ghul.
 Nightwing kicks some major ninja ass, but fails in his task.
 Both Damian and Tim are abducted and shipped halfway across the globe to Ra’s Al Ghul’s Himalayan stronghold.
-Now also in the Himalayas, Talia gives Batman the “Suit of Sorrows,” ancient magical 12th Century armored suit.
+Now also in the Himalayas, Talia gives Batman the “Suit of Sorrows,” a magickal 12th century armored suit.
 I-Ching then shows up and helps the Dark Knight and Talia kick more ninja ass.
 Meanwhile, Alfred and Nightwing fly into Tibet and also kick more ninja ass too.
-Batman, Talia, and I-Ching then confront Ra’s who gives Bruce a “Sophie’s Choice“: he must choose who will be his next vessel, Damian or Tim.
+Batman, Talia, and I-Ching then confront Ra’s who gives Bruce a “Sophie’s Choice“: He must choose who will be his next vessel, Damian or Tim.
 But Bruce chooses neither and instead tells Ra’s about the fountain of youth at Nanda Parbat (which Bruce learned about during his Thogal ritual during 52).
 The Caped Crusader leads Ra’s to Nanda Parbat, but when they arrive, the Sensei has already taken control of the city, having anticipated Ra’s Al Ghul’s arrival.
 Upon entering the city, Batman is shocked to learn that the Sensei is Ra’s Al Ghul’s biological father!
-Batman easily defeats the Sensei’s assassins (unknowingly aided by the magical powers of the “Suit of Sorrows,” but is thrashed by the the Sensei himself.
+Batman easily defeats the Sensei’s assassins (unknowingly aided by the magickal powers of the “Suit of Sorrows”), but the Dark Knight is thrashed by the the Sensei himself.
 The Sensei then easily kills Ra’s Al Ghul, but when the former tries to bathe in the fountain of youth, he is burned to death.
 (The fountain only works on the pure of heart).
 Batman is badly injured, but rises out of the fountain of youth fully rejuvenated!
 Concurrently, Ra’s Al Ghul’s spirit is able to use a random Tibetan monk’s body as a new temporary vessel for life.
 Back at Ra’s Al Ghul’s stronghold, I-Ching and Talia kick more ninja ass, but Damian is captured and hauled off to Nanda Parbat.
 Meanwhile, Robin runs into the returning White Ghost, who reveals a Lazarus Pit within the stronghold.
 White Ghost offers Robin the chance to revive his dead parents if he baptizes himself in the Pit and joins the League of Assassins.
 Tim is so overjoyed at the possibility of regaining his dead folks, he agrees!
 Just then, Nightwing shows up and doesn’t like what he sees.
-White Ghost runs off, and Robin tries to take some samples from the Lazarus Pit.
+White Ghost runs off and Robin tries to take some samples from the Lazarus Pit.
 Nightwing then tries to talk some sense into the Boy Wonder, but the two begin fighting!
-Eventually, I-Ching drops some wisdom on the duo and Robin pours the samples back into the Pit and apologizes to Nightwing, while crying in his arms.
-Talia, Nightwing, and Robin (with Alfred) rush to Nanda Parbat only to find Ra’s back in his original body and ready to transfer his spirit into Damian’s body.
+Eventually, I-Ching drops some wisdom on the duo and Robin pours the samples back into the Pit and apologizes to Nightwing while crying in his arms.
+Talia, Nightwing, and Robin (with Alfred) rush to Nanda Parbat only to find Ra’s Al Ghul back in his original body and ready to transfer his spirit into Damian’s body.
 With a resounding “Let go of my son!”
 Batman beats the crap out of Ra’s and saves Damian.
 Ra’s is forced to send his spirit into a permanent vessel.
 Without any other choices, he picks his son, White Ghost.
 At full power, Ra’s sword-battles Batman while the heroes fight ninja hordes and the League of Assassins super-team known as The Seven Men of Death.
 The goddess Rama Kushna, angry at the destruction caused to her city, then rises up and expels everyone.
-Talia (with an unconscious Damian), Ra’s (with his assassins), and Batman (with his Bat-family) all escape in different directions.
+Talia (with an unconscious Damian), Ra’s (with his assassins), and Batman (with his Bat-Family) all escape in different directions.
 On a plane home, Alfred, Dick, Tim, and Bruce ponder the wild events that have just occurred.
 Alfred mentions that it is Christmas Day.

-NOTE: Sasha Lo (who will later become the crimefighter known as Peacock) pours a beaker of Lazarus Pit liquid into the mouth of the deceased Sensei.
+–NOTE: Sasha Lo (who will later become the crime-fighter known as Peacock) pours a beaker of Lazarus Pit liquid into the mouth of the deceased Sensei.
 The Sensei is immediately resurrected (as seen through flashback in Batman #705).
 Sasha revives Sensei because she wants to be the one responsible for killing him as revenge for the latter’s slaughter of her family years ago.

 –Supergirl Vol. 5 #25